hageslel/credit_risk_classifiers/README.md

 ### Oversampling Models
 The two oversampling algorithms used were Random Over Sampling and SMOTE.
 Both models were fit to linear regression models to gather performance metrics and generate comparison data.
-The The Random Over Sampling model that was created actually performed pretty well, with a balanced accuracy score of 0.83, an average / total recall score of 0.84, an average / total precision score of 0.99, and an average / total F1 score of 0.91.
+The Random Over Sampling model that was created performed well, with a balanced accuracy score of 0.83, an average / total recall score of 0.84, an average / total precision score of 0.99, and an average / total F1 score of 0.91.

 The second oversampling technique utilized was the SMOTE technique.
-Similarly to the Random Over Sampling model, the SMOTE technique performed pretty well.
+Similarly to the Random Over Sampling model, the SMOTE technique performed very well.
 As a whole the SMOTE model provided arguably the best overall results of all resampling models.
 The SMOTE model returned a balance accuracy score of 0.84, recall of 0.87, precision of 0.99, and F1 of 0.92.
 One potential downside to oversampling techniques is that artifical data